valencik/mastersAPSC/documents/thesis/thesis.md

 There are some additional, more straightforward operations such as `sort`, `limit`, `skip`, and `redact`.
 The final results form an aggregation query can be saved to a collection using the `out` operation, or can be returned to the calling application through the many MongoDB APIs.

+Thankfully, MongoDB is currently a popular database and there exists lots of tutorials and example applications.
+The MongoDB documentation is available at ???.
+All MongoDB interactions in this work use the python driver, `pymongo`.
+You can find the `pymongo` documentation at ???.

 Data Summarization
 ==================